xenondevs/Docs/docs/nova/admin/setup.md

                 key_secret: "" # Your S3 key secret
                 force_path_style: false # Forces path style URLs (Defaults to false)
             ```

-        === "Oraxen"

-            If you are using Oraxen on your server, you can configure Nova to use the PolyMath instance [configured in Oraxen's config.yml](https://docs.oraxen.com/configuration/plugin-settings#upload).

-            Example config:

-            ```yaml title="plugins/Nova/configs/config.yml"
-            resource_pack:
-              auto_upload:
-                enabled: true
-                service: oraxen
-            ```

 === "Manual resource pack hosting"